pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 created from the commit **2** in the `training-data` repository and the commit **1** in the `parameters` repository.

-## Tracking Provenance in Pachyderm
+## Tracking the Provenance Upstream

-Pachyderm provides the `pachctl inspect` command that enables you to track provenance of your commits and learn where the data in the repository originates in.
+Pachyderm provides the `pachctl inspect` command that enables you to track the provenance of your commits and learn where the data in the repository originates in.

 **Example:**